ultradns/terraform-provider-ultradns/docs/resources/record.md

 * `ttl` - (Optional) (Integer) The time to live (in seconds) for for the record.
 Must be a value between 0 and 2147483647, inclusive.
 * `record_data` - (Required) (String List) The data for the record.
 Must use the BIND presentation format for the specified rrtype.<br/>
 Example : For SRV record, the format of data is ["priority weight port target"] (["2 2 523 example.com."])<br/>
-Also for MX, NS, CNAME, PTR, and APEXALIAS record types, the data value cannot be relative to the zone name.
+Also for MX, CNAME and PTR record types, the data value cannot be relative to the zone name.
 It must be a FQDN.<br/>

 ## Import

-Records can be imported by combining thier `owner_name`, `zone_name`, `record_type` using colen.<br/>
+Records can be imported by combining thier `owner_name`, `zone_name`, `record_type` using colon.<br/>
 Example : www.example.com.:example.com.:A (1).